-In the last three years, Antrix Corporation, the commercial arm of Indian Space Research Organisation (ISRO), launched 239 satellites overall, amassing revenue of ₹6,289 crore.
+In the last three years, Antrix Corporation, the commercial arm of the Indian Space Research Organisation (ISRO), launched 239 satellites overall, amassing revenue of ₹6,289 crores.

 On Wednesday, the minister of state in the Prime Minister’s Office, Jitendra Singh, in reply to a question in the Lok Sabha, stated that the government had established the NewSpace India Limited (NSIL), a public sector undertaking (PSU), on March 6, 2019.